 Development Workshop is, first and foremost, a community rehabilitation program, providing vocational and independent living training and assistance in securing employment to individuals with disabilities or to those who are disadvantaged.

 To assist individuals who have a disability or who are disadvantaged to recognize and to achieve their chosen level of economic and social independence.

 To Do the Right Thing

-As a DWI Champion, we demonstrate these values every day.
+As a DWI Champion, we demonstrate these values every day and are driven by the guiding principle.
 They assist us in making daily decisions on how we conduct ourselves and ultimately achieve our mission.

 Since the early 1970's, Development Workshop and Compleat Angler have worked tirelessly to establish and maintain our performance-based track record of success manufacturing for private industry and the U.S. Government